Dust Palliative Basics

 How well your dust suppressant performs depends on many different application factors including rate, method, frequency, and product concentration.
 By properly applying the dust palliative of your choice, you help to extend its lifespan while maintaining a higher level of surface.

-- Apply after rainfall so materials are wetter and more workable for better mixing.
+Time it after rainfall: Wet surfaces allow for improved mixing and reduced evaporation.
 If you apply the material before the rain, it could wash away.

 Are Dust Palliatives Eco-Friendly?